euphonie/study-notes/Computer Science/Theory/Natural Language Processing/PoS Tagging with HMMs.md

 #### More complicated cases

 Problem with n-grams is that not all possible variations exist in the lookup table.
-Therefore, certain ordered pair of
+Therefore, certain ordered pair or n-tuples of words won't have a frequency to be evaluated.

-###
+# Hidden Markov Models

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwODMwNTE1MTIsNjgzOTY2MzY0XX0=
+eyJoaXN0b3J5IjpbLTcwNTY3NzM0OSw2ODM5NjYzNjRdfQ==
 -->